-Pertuzumab is used together with other medicines to treat breast cancer.
+Pertuzumab is used together with other medicines to treat cancer of the breast.

 Pertuzumab injection is to be given intravenously (into the vein).
 It is delivered directly into the bloodstream via the blood vessel.